ysyk2021/ai-in-entertainment-a-new-era-of-immersive-experiences/src/chapter-7-3.md

-# Case Studies of Successful AI Implementations in Realistic Visual Effects

 Artificial intelligence (AI) technologies have the potential to revolutionize visual effects in entertainment.
 In this chapter, we will explore case studies of successful AI implementations in realistic visual effects.